IBM-Cloud/ansible-collection-ibm/docs/ibm_lb_vpx_service.rst

     (Required for new resource) Destination Port number

-  weight (True, int, None)
-    (Required for new resource) Weight value

   connection_limit (True, int, None)
     (Required for new resource) Number of connections limit

   health_check (True, str, None)
     (Required for new resource) Health check info

-  tags (False, list, None)
-    list of tags associated with the resource

-  name (True, str, None)
-    (Required for new resource) name

-  destination_ip_address (True, str, None)
-    (Required for new resource) Destination IP Address

   usip (False, str, False)